 From the late 1970s to the early 1980s, China’s family planning policy evolved from “One couple two children,” to “One couple better one child,” and then to “One couple only one child.”
 From advocating “One couple one child” the government moved to punishing parents who have more than one child.
 In 1988, the “one-child policy” became a little more flexible, to allow couples in rural areas with one daughter to have a second child with planned spacing.
 [Source: Zhonghua Renmin Gonghe Guo, Fang-fu Ruan, M.D., Ph.D., and M.P.
 Lau, M.D.
 Encyclopedia of Sexuality hu-berlin.de/sexology =]

-The dual population policy has proved to be effective: China had 200 million fewer babies born in 1988 than in 1970.
-The result has been a saving of 3 trillion yuan ($802 billion).
-During the 1960s, the average Chinese woman gave birth 5.68 times (the figure includes infant deaths, still births, and abortions).
+According to the Encyclopedia of Sexuality: China’s population policy consisted of two components: decreasing and limiting the quantity of population; and improving the quality of population.
+To reduce the numerical growth of the population, three main measures were practiced: late marriage, late childbearing, and fewer births - the “one-couple-one-child policy.”
+The basic measure used to improve the quality of the population involved efforts to prevent birth defects.
+The dual population policy proved to be effective: China had 200 million fewer babies born in 1988 than in 1970.
+The result was a saving of 3 trillion yuan ($802 billion).
+During the 1960s, the average Chinese woman gave birth 5.68 times (the figure included infant deaths, still births, and abortions).
 This dropped to 4.01 during the 1970s and to 2.47 in the 1980s.
 The average population growth rate dropped from 2.02 percent during the period from 1949 to 1973 to 1.38 percent from 1973 to 1988. =

-Bureaucracy and Population Control in China
+Family Planning and Population Control Bureaucracy in China

-“In rural areas the day-to-day work of family planning is done by cadres at the team and brigade levels who were responsible for women's affairs and by health workers.
-Every village has a family planning committee and in some, women of childbearing age are required to have pregnancy tests every three months.
+“In rural areas the day-to-day work of family planning was done by cadres at the team and brigade levels who were responsible for women's affairs and by health workers.
+Every village had a family planning committee and in some, women of childbearing age were required to had pregnancy tests every three months.
 In the 1980s the women's team leader made regular household visits to keep track of the status of each family under her jurisdiction and collected information on which women were using contraceptives, the methods used, and which had become pregnant.
 She then reported to the brigade women's leader, who documented the information and took it to a monthly meeting of the commune birth-planning committee.
-According to reports, ceilings or quotas had to be adhered to; to satisfy these cutoffs, unmarried young people were persuaded to postpone marriage, couples without children were advised to "wait their turn," women with unauthorized pregnancies were pressured to have abortions, and those who already had children were urged to use contraception or undergo sterilization.
+According to reports, ceilings or quotas had to be adhered to; to satisfy these cutoffs, unmarried young people were persuaded to postpone marriage, couples without children were advised to "wait their turn," women with unauthorized pregnancies were pressured to had abortions, and those who already had children were urged to use contraception or undergo sterilization.
 Couples with more than one child were exhorted to be sterilized.
 [Source: Library of Congress]

 Family Planning Officials